rafaeelnunesf/My-Repertory/README.md

 ## Functionalities

 - Sign-Up and Sign-In.
-I decided to make this functionality so that different users create their own lists, and only he has access
+I decided to make this functionality so that different users create their own lists, and only this user has access

 - Create as many repertories as you want